looeee/discoverthreejs-site/markdown/book/first-steps/built-in-geometries.md

 We'll also introduce a new material property in this chapter. [`Material.flatShading` ](https://threejs.org/docs/#api/en/materials/Material.flatShading) is defined in the base `Material` class, which means it's available for every kind of material.
 By default, it's set to false.

-{{< link path="/book/first-steps/organizing-with-group/#introducing-spherebuffergeometry" title="As we mentioned in the previous chapter" >}}, all geometries are made out of triangles. **The only shapes you can draw using WebGL are points, lines, and triangles**, and all other shapes are made from these.
+[As we mentioned in the previous chapter]({{< relref "/book/first-steps/organizing-with-group#introducing-spherebuffergeometry" >}} "As we mentioned in the previous chapter"), all geometries are made out of triangles. **The only shapes you can draw using WebGL are points, lines, and triangles**, and all other shapes are made from these.
 However, **`Mesh` objects are made exclusively from triangles**, never points or lines.
 When they are part of a mesh, these triangles are referred to as **faces**.
 To create smooth curves, the triangles need to be very tiny.
 However, to reduce the number of triangles needed faces next to each other are usually blended in lighting calculations.
 We'll explain how this works in more detail once we get around to explaining what _**normals**_ are later in the book.

 {{% note %}}
 TODO-LINK: add link to normals explanation